 U.S. citizens may use Form N-565, Application for Replacement Naturalization/Citizenship Document, to replace a Certificate of Naturalization or Certificate of Citizenship.
 Both are documents that provide official proof of U.S. citizenship.

+Only use this application if the U.S. government previously issued you a citizenship document.
 If the original certificate was lost, stolen or requires corrections, the N-565 application is the formal request to U.S. Citizenship and Immigration Services (USCIS) to replace the document.

 U.S. citizens may use Form N-565 to request a replacement:

 - Certificate of Naturalization

 - Certificate of Citizenship

 - Declaration of Intention

 - Original special certificate of naturalization as a U.S. citizen to be recognized by a foreign county

 Do not file Form N-565 for the following reasons:

 - Permanent residents applying for U.S. citizenship should not file Form N-565.
 Instead, use Form N-400, Application for Naturalization.